erebos12/system_design/restfulness/readme.md

 ## PUT vs. PATCH

-When you receive a PUT for a partial should throw an error.
+When you receive a PUT for a partial update should throw an error.
 For partial updates of resource, use PATCH!

 ## Status-Codes